walterfan/webrtc_note/README.md

-# webrtc_note
+# WebRTC Primer Tutorial

-My learning notes of WebRTC
+As a WebRTC primer, I read, learn, take notes and write program.
+This is the learning notes for other primer like me